Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Simulations of Quantile Graphical Models

-In this section we compare the numerical performance of QGM and other methods, e.g. TIGER of \cite{Liu2012b} and graphical lasso algorithm (Glasso) of \cite{Friedman2008}, in recovering Gaussian Markov random field using simulated datasets.
-We mainly consider the {Hub graph}, as mentioned in \cite{Liu2012b}, which also corresponds to the star network mentioned in \cite{Acemoglu2010,Acemoglu2013}.
+In this subsection, we start with comparing the numerical performance of QGM and other methods, e.g. TIGER of \cite{Liu2012b} and graphical lasso algorithm (Glasso) of \cite{Friedman2008}, in graph recovery using simulated datasets with different pairs of $(n,d)$.
+We start with one simulation for illustration purpose (the results are summarized in Figure \ref{Figure-3:-One-Simulation}), and then we show the performance of QGM through estimated degree distribution with 100 simulations (the results are summarized in Figure \ref{Figure-4:-Degree-of-PQGM}).